Deltares-research/wwa/README.md

 $ npm run build
 $ npm start

-# build and generate also generate a report in .nuxt/dist/report.html
+# build and generate also generates a report in .nuxt/dist/report.html

 # deploy to github pages
-$ npm run generate:gh-pages
-$ npm run deploy
+$ npm run deploy:gh-pages

 # deploy to surge (for intermediate versions/AB testing)
 # website will be online at name-wwa-version